-Property owners who sign a petition must comply with the homeowner responsibilities and connect to city sewer and water.
+Property owners who signed the petition must comply with the homeowner responsibilities and connect to the City's public sewer and water mains.

 If you did not sign a petition and do not want to connect you may continue to use your existing septic system and existing water system until you choose to connect to Fort Worth's system.
 At that time, contact Water Development at 817-392-8250 to pay the necessary fees.